 - Road rage (tailgating driver is actively following closely to the vehicle in front of them)

 - Impatient driving (reckless driver is attempting to get around the vehicle that they are tailgating)

-Connecticut drivers choose to tailgate for a wide range of reasons.
+Drivers choose to tailgate for a wide range of reasons.
 Regardless of the specific “justification” for tailgating, it is important to avoid being involved in a road rage battle at all costs.
 Those who tailgate often care most about arriving at a destination on time, regardless of how dangerous their driving habits may be.
-Therefore, it is important for all Connecticut motorists to take every precaution possible to avoid a collision.
+Therefore, it is important to take every precaution possible to avoid a collision.

 The following are some valuable tips for avoiding a tailgating crash:

 - Always leave an adequate amount of space in between your car and vehicle in front of you

 - Remain in the right lane, only use the left lane for passing